 - you are a diplomat accredited to the UK

 - you are a returning UK resident and have not been away for more than 2 years

 - you lived for at least 6 months in a country where TB screening is not required by the UK, and you have been away from that country for no more than 6 months

 All children must see a clinician who will decide if they need a chest x-ray.
 Children under 11 will not normally have a chest x-ray.

-You must take your child to an approved clinic and complete a health questionnaire.
+You must take your child to an approved clinic (external link)and complete a health questionnaire.
 If the clinician decides your child does not have TB they will give you a certificate.
 Include this certificate with your child’s UK visa application.

 You can choose:

 - an x-ray with an extra shield to protect you and your unborn child in the 2nd and 3rd trimesters

 - a sputum test (phlegm coughed up from your lungs) - there may be an extra fee and you could wait up to 8 weeks for results